Inka Grings: International career

 Grings made her debut for the Germany national team in May 1996 against Finland.
 She appeared for Germany at the 1999 FIFA Women's World Cup, scoring three goals.
 However, Germany was eliminated in the quarter-final.
 At the 2000 Summer Olympics, she won the bronze medal with the German team, scoring once against Australia in the group stage.
 Grings' career, particularly at international level, has repeatedly been affected by injuries.
 She missed the 2001 European Championship on home soil and the 2003 FIFA Women's World Cup due to injury.
 When she tore the anterior cruciate ligament in her knee shortly before the 2004 Summer Olympics, Grings initially announce to end her career.
 However, she changed her mind during physical therapy.

 With four goals, Grings was the top-scorer at the 2005 European Championship, when Germany claimed its sixth European title.
 At the 2007 FIFA Women's World Cup and the 2008 Summer Olympics, Grings was not part of the German squad, because of disagreements with head coach Silvia Neid.
 She returned for Germany at the 2009 European Championship, claiming her second European title.
-With five goals Grings again was the tournament's top-scorer.
+With six goals Grings again was the tournament's top-scorer.
 She has been called up for the 2011 FIFA Women's World Cup.

 Grings has scored 64 international goals and is ranked third behind Birgit Prinz (128) and Heidi Mohr (83) for Germany's all-time top goalscorers.
 During 93 appearances, she has averaged 0.69 goals per games, which makes her the team's second most prolific scorer.